quantumopticslkb-user/LKB_mkdocs/docs/admin/providers.md

 There is a chemistry shop on Campus called SIARE ([see website](https://sciences.sorbonne-universite.fr/faculte/ufr-instituts-observatoires-ecoles/ufr-de-chimie/service-la-recherche-et-lenseignement-0)).
 It is run by the chemistry department.

 !!!
 Info
-    A catalog is available on the intranet of Sorbonne!
+    A catalog is available on the intranet of Sorbonne! (and [here](/assets/pdfs/SIARE Catalogue 2025.pdf))

 !!! danger